MokkaHornisse48/DolphinTracking/README.md

 This project is currently in the **concept phase**.

-✅ Prior art published (to block patents)
-🚧 Prototyping in progress
+✅ Prior art published (to block patents) I am scared of those lol 🚧 Prototyping in progress
 🔜 Hardware suggestions coming soon
 📂 Code for signal processing and positioning planned